 BA Hons (Bath Spa), MMus (Leeds), PhD (Open)

 David teaches various undergraduate and postgraduate courses at the RNCM.
-His main research is Baroque Music, and in particular Handel: he is co-editor of The Cambridge Handel Encyclopedia (2009) and editor of an anthology of Handelian literature (Ashgate’s ‘Baroque Composers’ series, 2011).
-His doctoral thesis examined the composer’s own different performing versions of Partenope, Arianna in Creta, Esther and Deborah; current projects include a critical edition of Partenope (Hallische Händel-Ausgabe/Bärenreiter), editing a collection of essays New Perspectives on Handel’s Music: Essays in Honour of Donald Burrows (to be published by Boydell & Brewer), and rediscovering the forgotten repertoire of several early eighteenth-century singers.
+His main research is Baroque Music, and in particular Handel: he editor of New Perspectives on Handel’s Music: Essays in Honour of Donald Burrows (Boydell Press, 2022), co-editor of The Cambridge Handel Encyclopedia (2009), and editor of an anthology of Handelian literature (Ashgate’s ‘Baroque Composers’ series, 2011).
+His doctoral thesis examined the composer’s own different performing versions of Partenope, Arianna in Creta, Esther and Deborah.

-An author of essays or books about aspects of Purcell, Vivaldi, Mozart and Haydn, David’s other interests include seventeenth-century vocal music, baroque sacred repertoire, eighteenth-century opera and ‘historically-informed’ recordings.
+An author of essays or books about aspects of Purcell, Vivaldi, Mozart and Haydn, David’s other interests include seventeenth-century vocal music, baroque sacred repertoire, and eighteenth-century opera.
 He is an essayist for most leading classical record labels (Virgin, Decca, Deutsche Grammophon, Hyperion, Harmonia Mundi, Chandos, BIS, etc.) and has been a critic for Gramophone since 2003.

 Current and Future Research

-- Editing Partenope for the Hallische Händel Ausgabe (Bärenreiter)
+- Editing the opera Partenope for the Hallische Händel-Ausgabe (Bärenreiter)